 23 Nov Planning for Year-End: 5 Steps to Take Before the Ball Drops

-This year may have seemed longer than most, but 2020 is finally coming to a close—and so is the amount of time you have left to make sure your small or midsize company’s finances and HR needs are in order.
+This year may have seemed longer than most, but the year is finally coming to a close—and so is the amount of time you have left to make sure your small or midsize company’s finances and HR needs are in order.
 As year-end planning gets underway, here are some of the areas that need your attention as the final weeks wind down—so that you’re ready for next year.